Ridiculously Easy Peanut Butter Cookies

 To make the best peanut butter cookies that are soft, extra peanut buttery, and delicious you will need the following main ingredients:

 - Peanut Butter — You can use crunchy or creamy PB.
 For the best results use very well stirred peanut butter or the jarred peanut butter sold pre-mixed at the store.
 For cookies that are completely from scratch, try making your own homemade peanut butter (just make sure it is well stirred before making the cookie dough).
+You can also swap the peanut butter for almond butter.

 - Egg — We use one egg for 1 cup of peanut butter, which adds structure, flavor, and moisture to the cookies.
 For very soft peanut butter cookies, add one more egg.
 If you add an egg, the dough will be stickier.